 Your business waste is also subject to excess weight limits, depending on the service you chose, you will need to adhere to limits or else face additional charges from your waste carrier.
 So, it’s important that when you begin your new contract with a waste provider that you choose the right collection schedule (once, twice or even three collections a week if you are generating a lot of waste), and you chose the right sized bin for your needs.
 Different sized containers are available, and we usually find that opting for a slightly large bin or more regular service can be more cost-effective than receiving the odd excess weight charge.

 And that’s where we come in!

+We hope that after reading this you understand a little more about the differences between household and commercial waste.
 At CheaperWaste we want to take the “worry of waste” by providing simple, cost-effective waste management services to small businesses, contact us today for a free, no-obligation quote, and we’ll help you to deal with your business waste effectively.